patrickmallahan/vin-react-starter-kit/README.md

 + As files are moved, it's easy to move tests alongside.

 ### How do I view code coverage?
 Code coverage is calculated and reported via Istanbul.
-To view your current code coverage, run `gulp open-coverage`.
+To view your current code coverage, run `npm run open-coverage`.
 This will open a tab in your default browser which displays code coverage statistics.
-You can optionally update gulp to run your code coverage on the command line each time you hit save.
+You can optionally update the npm script config to run your code coverage on the command line each time you hit save.

 ### How do I debug?
 Since browsers don't currently support ES6, we're using Babel to compile our ES6 down to ES5.
 This means the code that runs in the browser looks different than what we wrote.
 But good news, a [sourcemap](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) is generated to enable easy debugging.
 This means your original JS source will be displayed in your browser's dev console.
-*Note:* When you run the default Gulp task by typing `gulp`, no JS is minified.
+*Note:* When you run `npm start`, no JS is minified.
 Why?
 Because minifying slows the build.
-So JS is only minified when you run the `gulp build` task.
+So JS is only minified when you run the `npm run build` script.
 See [more on building for production below](https://github.com/coryhouse/vin-javascript-starter-kit#how-do-i-deploy-this).

+Also note that no actual physical files are written to the filesystem during the dev build. **For performance, all files exist in memory when served from the webpack server.**.
+Physical files are only written when you run `npm run build`.

 **Tips for debugging via sourcemaps:**
 1. Browsers vary in the way they allow you to view the original source.
 Chrome automatically shows the original source if a sourcemap is available.
 Safari, in contrast, will display the minified source and you'll [have to cmd+click on a given line to be taken to the original source](http://stackoverflow.com/questions/19550060/how-do-i-toggle-source-mapping-in-safari-7).